nuts-foundation/nuts-specification/rfc/rfc015-node-identity.md

 The validating node will resolve the DID document of the sent DID and will compare the `serviceEndpoint` of the `NutsComm` service with the SAN of the certificate that is related to the connection.
 A single match is sufficient when multiple DNS entries are available in the SAN extension.
 If no match is found the connected peer remains anonymous.

+The hostname of the node and certificate SAN are validated according to [RFC 6125, Appendix B](https://tools.ietf.org/html/rfc6125).

 This description applies to both client and server.

 ## 4. Service provider